Dantevg/Oblock/notes/syntax-semantics.md

 To-Do / roadmap / proposals
 ---------------------------
 (*roughly* in order of importance)
+- Set `this` on all functions
+  - "global" functions and functions in current scope get current block as `this`
 - Classical vs prototypal inheritance
   - Prototypal is simpler but less flexible: cannot set different methods for static and instance